tapdata/tapdata-docs/docs/tapflow/api-reference/data-flow.md

 ### py

-**Command Description**: Embeds Python functions within the data synchronization task to filter and transform data according to custom logic.
+**Command Description**: Embeds Python functions within the data flow task to filter and transform data according to custom logic.

 **Example**: The following example defines a Python function `pyfunc` to keep only delivered orders, filtering out other records.
 The processed records are then written to the `pythonProcessedCollection` collection in MongoDB.